Code Review#

 Reviewer responsibilities and checkpoints#

-The Code/System review template exists to help you think through all the areas of concern.
-A completed review template should be appended to the ticket once you are finished.
+The pull request template that populates the pull request description box contains a Code Review section with questions to help you think through all the areas of concern.
+This Code Review section should be completed once you are finished.

-Work through the code review template considering each question in turn.
+Work through the review template considering each question in turn.
 These will include areas such as:

-- A Ticket Summary should be attached and filled in.
+• The Pull Request Template should be filled in.
 This includes:

-It should be possible to understand the purpose of the ticket from the details provided.
+• It should be possible to understand the purpose of the pull request from the details provided.

 Tip